nvladimus/ArduinoRotaryEncoderPCB/README.md

 **Dimensions:** 30x50 mm (normal version), 30x35mm (SMD version)

-**File format**: everything is in Fritzing file format, so no special knowledge is required.
-The experienced users can find the way to export from Fritzing to professional formats.
+**File format**: everything is in Fritzing file format to keep it friendly for non-professionals :-)

 **Ordering from AISLER**: